httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Shared workers may be bound to multiple documents at once.
-As it is quite possible for those documents to have distinct "site for cookies" values, the worker's "site for cookies" will be an origin set to a globally unique identifier in cases where the values are not all same-site with the worker's origin, and the worker's origin in cases where the values agree.
+As it is quite possible for those documents to have distinct "site for cookies" values, the worker's "site for cookies" will be an origin set to an opaque origin in cases where the values are not all same-site with the worker's origin, and the worker's origin in cases where the values agree.

 Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies":